brajeshwar/brajeshwar.github.io/_posts/2022/2022-10-10-plain-text.md

 I have moved to a simpler notetaking and writing habit for my notes.
 I have chosen a simple plain-text life.
 The idea is to approach __contents as data-first with tools on the top__.
 I have grown to like the simple methods I use and the philosophies of managing the files and the directories/folders.

+{:.aside .right}
-> Every device, including ones long gone, and ones not invented yet, can read and edit plain text. - [Derek Sivers](https://sive.rs/plaintext)
+Every device, including ones long gone, and ones not invented yet, can read and edit plain text. - [Derek Sivers](https://sive.rs/plaintext)

 For short, quick notes, I tend to start with Apple’s Notes, share common family notes,  and as a scratch pad for everything.
 If needed, I transfer and add them to the correct folder along with all of my notes in my __Notebook__.
 Right now, I use Obsidian[^Obsidian] to manage my notes.
 The beauty of this setup is that I can change tools anytime, while my notes remain free of any dependency.